hvmerode/junit-pipeline/README.md

   This is a 'nice-to-have'.

 ## Solved ##
+* ~~'Assert variable' adds a task with a condition.
+Result is skipped (true) or failed (false).
+For clearness reasons this must be succeeded (true) or failed (false).
+Make sure that the task works on both Linux and Windows.~~
 * ~~Publish pipeline unit test report.
 Make use of the timeline api (https://learn.microsoft.com/en-us/rest/api/azure/devops/build/timeline/get?view=azure-devops-rest-5.1)
     Report contains:~~
     ~~- Which stages, jobs, and tasks are executed for a certain pipeline run?~~